Abdelali Lahrichi

 Abdelali Lahrichi (born 19 July 1993) is a Moroccan professional basketball player who plays for AS Salé of the Division Excellence.

+Career

+Club career

-After starting his career with Wydad AC, and he joined ami (assosiation michlifen ifrane) he joined Cergy-Pontoise in 2020.
+After starting his career with Wydad AC, and he joined AMI (Association Michlifen Ifrane) he joined Cergy-Pontoise in 2020.
 After one season with Kawkab Atletic Club de Marrakech, he joined AS Salé for the 2022 BAL Playoffs.

+National career

 He represented Morocco's national basketball team at the 2017 AfroBasket in Tunisia and Senegal, where he recorded most steals for Morocco.